 Don’t over-concentrate the sample!
 Double-check template the concentrations.

 PCR fragments are smaller, and thus more effective sequencing templates that are the usual plasmids.
 Consequently, they don’t need to be at as high a concentration.
 For example, a 200 bp fragment only needs to be 1 ng/ul!
 If your samples are at too high a concentration, not only will they NOT sequence any better, they may cause problems for other peoples’ samples nearby.
-PLEASE estimate your PCR product concentrations on an analytical gel, and dilute them according to our recommendations (please see the page DNA Concentrations for Automated Sequencing).
-We may refuse samples from clients who routinely submit overly-concentrated templates.
+PLEASE estimate your PCR product concentrations on an analytical gel, and dilute them according to recommendations.

 Inefficient primers are sometimes OK for PCR, but the same primers may fail in sequencing.